elabftw/elabdoc/doc/how-to-update.rst

 Docker vs. non docker
 ---------------------

 If you are using Docker, you don't need to do anything.
-Just update normally, that's the big advantage with Docker, I can change a lot of things internally but because I'm in complete control of the build process, it is transparent for you! :)
+Just make sure you were running 1.8.5 before updating.
+See below to update first to the 1.8 version.

 If you are not using Docker you'll want to read the following paragraphs carefully.